dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^21]: This is an extension of the variance formula for a two-asset portfolio.
 [^22]: Chapter 2.
 Approaches to Valuation. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^23]: Chapter 10.
 Capital Markets and the Pricing Risk. _Corporate Finance: The Core, Global Edition_ by Jonathan Berk and Peter Demarzo.
+[^24]: Chapter 4.
+The Basics of Risk. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.